Ex-boyfriend of Breonna Taylor charged with drug trafficking

 Reach reporter Rachel Smith at rksmith@courierjournal.com or @RachelSmithNews on X, formerly known as Twitter.
 Billy Kobin contributed to this reporting.

-This article originally appeared on Louisville Courier Journal: Jamarcus Glover facing drug charges, using minors to distribute
+This article originally appeared on Cincinnati Enquirer: Jamarcus Glover facing drug charges, using minors to distribute